The North Mississippi Guide to Professional Home Pest Control

 Ongoing Investments in Your Customer Experience: Quality control measures and the development of internal processes, people, and technology help produce better service outcomes.
 Returning your calls/texts/emails quickly—within 24 hours max—is a part of this.

-Professional Memphis pest control costs vary based on service.
-Here are some ranges based on the type of insect management.
+Professional pest control costs vary based on service.
+Here are some ranges for insect management types.

-General Pest Control: General pest control for Lawn & Pest Solutions usually costs about $49 per month, up to $500 to $600 annually.
-Other companies in Memphis, TN, and North Mississippi typically charge an initial service cost of $200 and then an ongoing charge of about $125 for each of approximately four quarterly visits.
-Lawn & Pest Solutions tends to be unique in offering monthly billing that splits the cost out over the year, while many other companies charge an upfront fee or a professional pest control cost per visit.
+General Pest Control: Lawn & Pest Solutions' general pest control usually costs about $49 per month, up to $500-$600 annually.
+Other companies in North Mississippi typically charge an initial service fee of $200, plus an ongoing charge of about $125 per quarterly visit.
+Lawn & Pest Solutions tends to be unique in offering monthly billing that spreads the cost over the year, while many other companies charge an upfront fee or a professional pest control fee per visit.

 Lawn Care: Lawn & Pest Solutions’ Lawn 360 program costs $39 monthly.
 The cost is typically based on lawn size, so the average lawn in a standard subdivision would cost approximately $75.